JiaweiZhuang/old_cloud_GC/README.md

 ## Advanced Usages

-#### Save your system's current status (e.g. all the files and software) so the information is not lost after termination
+#### Save your system's current status (i.e. all the files and software) so the information is not lost after termination

 Click on "Create Image" to convert a snapshot of your system to an "AMI":